electron/website/blog/introducing-api-history.md

 tags: [community]
 ---

-New breaking changes in Electron APIs will now be displayed under those APIs in the docs.
+Historical changes to Electron APIs will now be detailed in the docs.

 ---

-## What is API History?

 Hi 👋, I'm Peter, the 2024 [Google Summer of Code (GSoC)](https://summerofcode.withgoogle.com/) contributor to Electron.

-Over the course of the GSoC program I implemented an API history feature for the Electron documentation and its functions, classes, etc. in a similar fashion to the [Node.js documentation](https://nodejs.org/en/docs): by allowing the use of a simple but powerful YAML schema in the API documentation Markdown files
+Over the course of the GSoC program, I implemented an API history feature for the Electron documentation and its functions, classes, etc. in a similar fashion to the [Node.js documentation](https://nodejs.org/en/docs): by allowing the use of a simple but powerful YAML schema in the API documentation Markdown files